amarkum/interview-refresher-java-bigdata/src/main/java/com/interview/brushups/notes/interview-questions.md

  12.)
 What are UDF in HIVE? - Deloitte
  13.) hdfs -getmerge command - Sear Holding
  14.)
-HBase Shell to retrieve data from Column Family. - Sear Holding
+HBase Shell to retrieve data from Column Family. - Sear Holding 15.)
+Offsets in Kafka.
+16.)
+ISR - In Sync Replicas
+17.)
+Commands to list topics, delete topic, Producer and consumer.
+18.)
+Consumer and Consumer group.

 ```

 # Hive Interview Question